Contract Law Past Consideration: Everything You Need to Know

 An exchange for past consideration is also not going to be ideal.
 If someone promises to give you $100 because you lost 50 pounds over the course of the year, the court will not require the person to follow through with that promise if he or she changes their mind since the act of losing weight was not bargained ahead of time.

 If you need help with contract law past consideration, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.